Flexibility Without Compromise: Redesigning ProdPad's Core Roadmap Experience

 To address managing the delivery expectations pain point, our PM pitched two complimentary features:

-Target dates
+Target dates:

 a new Initiative attribute that indicated the projected completion time in a quarterly, monthly, or specific date format.
-The target dates attribute became a big hit amongst both prospects and existing customers.

 As the solution was becoming better shaped, we decided to move into high fidelity and test both desirability and usability in one go.
+For that, I designed a two-part moderated usability test with three task-based scenarios followed by a number of open-ended follow-up questions to discuss the participants’ presentation challenges.

-New presentation features tested well, but users struggled to distinguish between creating rows vs. clustering within cells..
+New presentation features tested well, but users struggled to distinguish between creating rows vs. clustering within cells.

 This confusion, combined with requests for visual status indicators, led us to replace clustering with colour-coding cards based on selected attributes.
 The result made work distribution and bottlenecks visible at a glance.